Robert Gourlay (merchant): Guests and prisoners in Gourlay's house

 Sir William Drury stayed in the house during the 'lang siege' of Edinburgh Castle in 1573.
 After the castle surrendered Sir William Kirkcaldy of Grange, his wife Margaret Learmonth, his brother, Alexander Home, 5th Lord Home, William Maitland of Lethington, his wife Mary Fleming the Lady Lethington, Henry Echlin of Pittadro, and the Countess of Argyll, Janet Cunningham were taken to the house as prisoners.

-When Regent Morton was brought to Edinburgh (from Dunbarton Castle) for execution on 30 May 1581 he was imprisoned in Robert Gourlay's house for two days prior to his execution.
+When Regent Morton was brought to Edinburgh (from Dumbarton Castle) for execution on 30 May 1581 he was imprisoned in Robert Gourlay's house for two days prior to his execution.
 The French ambassador Bertrand de Salignac de la Mothe-Fénelon lodged in the house in January 1583.

 In June 1588 John Maxwell, 8th Lord Maxwell was held in the house as the prisoner of Sir William Stewart of Monkton.
 Monkton was killed by Francis Stewart, 5th Earl of Bothwell in Blackfriars Wynd a week later.
 During the uproar Maxwell tried to get away but was caught by the Provost of Edinburgh, John Arnot.

 Colonel William Sempill, an agent of the Spanish empire, was to be held in the house in August 1588.
 He escaped on the first night from a window using a rope smuggled in by his mother.
-In another version of the escape story, Sempill's sister, Jean, Lady Ross, bought him a silk rope baked in a pie.
-Sempill escaped while his guards were eating two other pies brought by Jean Sempill.
+In another version of the escape story, Sempill's sister, Jean, Lady Ross, sent him three pies one of which contained a silk rope which Sempill used to escape while his guards were eating the other two pies.
 He reached the Grassmarket and evaded soldiers by pretending to be drunk.

 The Earl of Huntly surrendered to Sir John Carmichael, captain of the king's guard, and Captain William Home at Terrisoul near Aberdeen, and was brought to Edinburgh to be warded in Robert Gourlay's house in May 1589.
 Colonel William Stewart was a prisoner in the house in July 1592.

 James VI of Scotland found it convenient to lodge in the house on several occasions, rather than stay at Holyrood Palace.
 He was there on 3 April 1594.